 2. Shop for less expensive care

-Regardless if you have dental insurance or not, ask your dental provider how much your procedure would cost out-of-pocket.
-If the procedure is not an emergency, you may be able to shop around different providers for cheaper alternatives.
-Ask the dentists for a quote for the procedure(s) you need to find the lowest cost.
+Whether you have dental insurance or not, ask your dental provider how much your procedure would cost out-of-pocket.
+If the procedure is not an emergency, you may be able to shop around different providers for cheaper alternatives and begin saving up to cover the cost.

 3. Negotiate

 As with other types of medical bills, you may be able to negotiate the total cost of your bill with your dentist prior to receiving treatment.
-If you know you can only pay a part of the bill, start by doing research to find out the local going rate for the treatment you need, and negotiate a lower bill if your dentist is charging more.
+If you know you can only pay a part of the bill, start by doing research to find out the local going rate for the treatment you need and negotiate a lower bill if your dentist is charging more.

 4. Borrow from friends or family